ibra379/smart-cache/README.md

 2. **Access the dashboard** at `/smart-cache`

 **Features:**
-- 📊 View cache hits/misses and hit ratio
-- 📋 See recent cached queries
-- 🗑️ Clear cache from UI (all or by model)
+- 🔗 **Cache Relations Diagram** - Mermaid diagram showing which models invalidate which
+- 📦 **Cached Models List** - All models using SmartCache with their tables
+- ➡️ **Invalidates Column** - Shows which related models each model invalidates
+- 🗑️ **Quick Invalidation** - One-click cache clearing per model (cascades to related models)
+- 🗑️ **Clear All** - Properly clears all model caches at once
-- ⚙️ View current configuration
+- ⚙️ **Configuration** - View current settings

 **Configuration options in `config/smart-cache.php`:**
 ```php